andresugartechea/introToIM/midtermProject/README.md

 **3. Don't go out of the screen** → If you fall or fly too high, you will lose.

-**4. Don't touch the fists** → You need to stay in the gap between the pair of fists to be safe and earn points.
+**4. Don't touch the fists** → You need to stay in the gap between the pair of fists to be safe and score points.

 <img src="stage2.png" width="800" />

-**5. Keep playing!** → If you touch the fists, you will die, but you can click on the image in the lower right corner to start again.
+**5. Keep playing!** → If you touch the fists you will die, but you can click on the image in the lower right corner to start again.

 <img src="stage3.png" width="800" />